 (f) A closure schedule.

 Whether the availability of funds is subject to approvals should be noted on the timetable.

+Section 3bis1 Summary of Scoping results, including of the risk assessment process [

+Provide a brief overview of the results of the scoping exercise including with regard to the sufficiency of the scientific baseline data collected during exploration to support a robust Environmental Impact Assessment.

-Section 3bis Methodology for Description of the Marine Environment and Assessment of Impacts and Environmental Effects
+Section 3bis [2] Methodology for Description of the Marine Environment and Assessment of Impacts and Environmental Effects

+[Methodological approaches should be consistent with established community standards.
+In the case that novel sampling techniques, new technology, or sampling designs are employed, particularly detailed methodology and justification should be provided in this section.]

 3bis.1 Studies completed

 Describe any prior research/Exploration that could provide relevant information for this Environmental Impact Statement and future activities.
-These should be detailed in the appendices.
+These [studies] should be detailed in the appendices.

 3bis.2 Methodology for Collecting Baseline Data

-For each of the baseline descriptions of the Marine Environment in sections 4 and 5 and socioeconomic environment in section 6, describe the methodology for collectingbaseline data, including:
+For each of the baseline descriptions of the Marine Environment in sections 4 and 5 and socioeconomic [and sociocultural] environment in section 6, describe the methodology for collecting and analysing baseline data, including:

 spatial and temporal extent of sampling;